deepopinion/anls_star_metric/README.md

-# ANLS* - ANLS Score for Complex Objects
+# ANLS* - A Universal Document Processing Metric for Generative Large Language Models
+This is the official implementation of the paper *"ANLS\* - A Universal Document Processing Metric for Generative Large Language Models"*

 ## How to use the ANLS* score?
 1. Copy the file to your project: [anls_star.py](src/anls_star.py)